What is cardiac tamponade?

 b) A gunshot on the chest

 c) Lower limb injury

-3. What is the most common cause of cardiac tamponade?
+3. What is the most common cause of this tamponade?

 b) Old Age

 4. What is the first-line investigation for diagnosing a cardiac tamponade?

 5. A 20-year male presented to the emergency ward 2 weeks following a cardiac surgery.
 He complains of experiencing symptoms of shortness of breath, dizziness and distended veins in the neck.
 What is the most likely diagnosis?

 b) Cardiac Tamponade